-Any shares of our common stock and any Exchangeable Shares, in either case that were issued in the Exchangeable Share Transaction, are subject to the following lock-up schedule (unless such schedule is accelerated at the discretion of our Board of Directors, with the written consent of Highline Research Advisors, LLC, an adviser as further described below):
+Any shares of our common stock and any Exchangeable Shares, in either case that were issued in the Exchangeable Share Transaction, are subject to the following lock-up schedule (unless such schedule is accelerated at the discretion of our board of directors, with the written consent of HRA Capital, an adviser as further described below):

-- 10% shall be released upon effectiveness of the Company's registration statement in Form S-1, which was filed on April 26, 2016 with the U.S. Securities and Exchange Commission but not yet effective, allowing for the resale of such shares as provided therein (the "S-1 Filing"); - 25% shall be released on the 6 month anniversary of effectiveness of the S-1 Filing; - 50% shall be released on the 9 month anniversary of effectiveness of the S-1 Filing; and - the remaining 15% shall be released on the 12 month anniversary of effectiveness of the S-1 Filing.
+- 10% were released upon effectiveness of the Company's registration statement in Form S-1 filed with the U.S. Securities and Exchange Commission, allowing for the resale of such shares as provided therein (the "S-1 Filing"); - 25% were released on the 6 month anniversary of effectiveness of the S-1 Filing - 50% were released on the 9 month anniversary of effectiveness of the S-1 Filing; and - the remaining 15% shall be released on the 12 month anniversary of effectiveness of the S-1 Filing.

-iMedical entered into a placement agent agreement dated October 31, 2015 with Highline Research Advisors LLC,, pursuant to which, among other things, they agreed to assist iMedical with going public by merger with a public company.
+iMedical entered into a placement agent agreement dated October 31, 2015 with Highline Research Advisors LLC, a former affiliate of Merriman Capital, Inc., pursuant to which, among other things, they agreed to assist iMedical with going public by merger with a public company.
 The above consent was required to prevent us from unilaterally waiving the lock-up requirements, which was a condition to the Acquisition Transaction in the event Highline was subsequently retained to raise funds on our behalf after the closing of the Acquisition Transaction.